teamradish/TRTwitchPlaysBot/README.md

 See the [LICENSE](./LICENSE) file for the full terms.
 See the [Dependency Licenses](./Dependency%20Licenses) file for the licenses of third party libraries used by TRBot.
 See the [logo license](./Logo/Logo%20License) file for the license of TRBot's logo.

 ## Banner
-Show your support for TRBot by using a simple promo banner on one of your Twitch stream panels or a video!
+Show your support for TRBot by using one of the following promo banner Markdown codes on your Twitch stream panel or video!

 Large:

 `![Powered by TRBot](https://github.com/teamradish/TRTwitchPlaysBot/Logo/TRBotLogo_Promo.png "TRBot Logo")`

 Small:

 `![Powered by TRBot](https://github.com/teamradish/TRTwitchPlaysBot/Logo/TRBotLogo_Promo_Small.png "TRBot Logo")`

 ## Contributing